Note: this guide focuses on caring for full-grain, non-suede cow leather. Other types of leather may have different care requirements.

 The stitching can be one of the more vulnerable parts of a leather item.
 In most cases with regular wear it shouldn’t be a problem for a good while, if ever.
 Heavier use, however, can wear down the thread and cause it to break.
 Because we saddle stitch, the thread won’t unravel all at once but it will slowly work its way apart.

-How to Handle Wet Leather
+How to revive Wet Leather

 While conditioning won’t fully weatherproof leather, the oils and waxes will still help to repel some moisture.
 A few raindrops or a small spill usually won’t hurt, although stains are possible.